ezraclintoc/goverter/README.md

 A comprehensive file conversion tool inspired by VERT.sh, built in Go with both CLI and GUI interfaces.

+## ⚠️ Disclaimer

+**This project was vibe coded** - built with passion, creativity, and a love for file conversion!
+While it aims to provide robust functionality, please note:

+- This is an open-source project developed for educational and practical purposes
+- Always backup your important files before conversion
+- The software is provided "as-is" without warranties
+- Contributions and feedback are welcome to improve the project

 ## Features

 - **Multi-format Support**: Convert between 250+ file formats